-For more EDI related definitions, visit our Equality Act 2010 page.
+For more Diversity and Inclusion related definitions, visit our Equality Act 2010 page.

-What is the role of the EDI Team at LJMU?
+What is the role of the Diversity and Inclusion Team at LJMU?

-LJMU Equality, Diversity and Inclusion Team work proactively within the University community to embed equality and diversity practices.
+LJMU's Diversity and Inclusion Team work proactively within the University community to embed diversity and inclusion practices.
 The team provide both planned and bespoke equality and diversity advice and is responsible for the robust infrastructure of diversity networks which exist across the University and ongoing liaison with John Moores Student Union (JMSU).The team also organise a series of events, workshops and conferences for raising awareness of equality and diversity to ensure that a culture that embraces diversity is embedded throughout the University.

-To contact LJMU’s Equality, Diversity and Inclusion Team please email: email@example.com.
+To contact LJMU’s Diversity and Inclusion Team, please email: firstname.lastname@example.org.